zahraalziadeh/3D-InSAR-U-Net/README.md

-# 3D Crustal Displacement Retrieval near Denali Fault
+# Regional 3D Surface Deformation Inference from Single-Geometry InSAR

 ## Overview

-This repository implements a physics-informed, GCP-free framework for reconstructing relative three-dimensional (3D) ground deformation from single-geometry InSAR observations.
+This repository implements a physics-informed, GCP-free framework for regional three-dimensional (3D) surface deformation inference from single-geometry InSAR observations.

-The workflow is demonstrated over a ~70 × 70 km segment of the Denali Fault, Alaska, and integrates:
+The proposed workflow integrates:

-Sentinel-1 LOS InSAR measurements
+- Sentinel-1 LOS InSAR measurements

-Very-high-resolution (50 cm) Pleiades stereo imagery
+- Very-high-resolution (50 cm) Pleiades stereo imagery

-DEM differencing and COSI-Corr optical correlation
+- DEM differencing and COSI-Corr optical correlation

-Persistent Scatterer InSAR products as virtual geodetic constraints
+- Persistent Scatterer InSAR observations as virtual geodetic constraints

-A physics-informed U-Net model for patch-based 3D deformation prior generation
+- A physics-informed U-Net model for 3D deformation prior generation

-Least-squares geodetic adjustment for physical consistency
+- Geodetic least-squares adjustment for physical consistency

-Monte Carlo dropout and posterior covariance analysis for uncertainty quantification
+- Monte Carlo dropout and posterior covariance analysis for uncertainty quantification

+The Denali Fault, Alaska, serves as a case study for demonstrating the transferability of the proposed framework.

-Within a ~20 × 20 km stereo-imaged anchor region, relative east (E), north (N), and vertical (U) displacement components are inferred through cross-sensor fusion.
-The framework is subsequently scaled to the broader domain using a deep-learning–derived 3D deformation prior constrained by InSAR observations and terrain features.
+Within a ~20 × 20 km stereo-imaged anchor region, relative east (E), north (N), and vertical (U) displacement components are reconstructed through the integration of optical, radar, and geodetic observations.
+The resulting 3D deformation information is subsequently transferred to a broader ~70 × 70 km regional domain using a physics-informed deep-learning framework constrained by InSAR observations and terrain attributes.

-Across the full study region, reconstructed displacement gradients exhibit ranges of approximately:

-−30 to +30 mm (E–W)

-−40 to +40 mm (N–S)

-−40 to +40 mm (Vertical)

-Independent evaluation against peripheral GNSS observations in the IGS14/NNR reference frame yields average RMSE values of:

-~7.1 mm (East)

-~25.0 mm (North)

-~9.8 mm (Vertical)

-The larger uncertainty in the north–south component reflects the geometric sensitivity limitations of near-polar Sentinel-1 orbits.
+The framework enables spatially continuous regional 3D deformation mapping in areas where only single-geometry InSAR observations are available, while providing uncertainty estimates through probabilistic inference and geodetic covariance propagation.

+Independent validation against GNSS observations demonstrates agreement at sub-centimeter to centimeter levels, depending on displacement component and spatial validation scenario.

-The repository includes preprocessing scripts, model architecture definitions, training workflows, uncertainty estimation modules, and validation routines necessary to reproduce the reported results.
+The repository includes preprocessing scripts, model architecture definitions, training workflows, uncertainty estimation modules, geodetic fusion procedures, and validation routines necessary to reproduce the reported results.

 ## Usage
 1. Install dependencies: